 - NOTE: Some people use an external drive for storing their data files.
 If the computer crashes, the data files are safe.
 A backup can be performed by copying the external drive contents to another external drive.

-- SLEEP.
+- SLEEP MODE.
 Using sleep mode can improve your own health by promoting better sleep because you’ll be less likely to obsess over “finishing up” some project.
 Instead, you’ll just put the computer to sleep, and resume your work when you wake up.

 - NOTE: Computers that have a battery power source can safely be put in sleep mode to conserve power and allow you to return to your work where you left off.
 If there is a power outage while the computer is in sleep mode, the low power of sleep mode should allow it to remain in sleep mode for an extended period of time beyond the typical battery runtime.
 So, a laptop computer or desktop with a battery backup power system can remain in sleep mode even if the outlet power is disrupted.
 If your computer does not have a battery power system, it could be improperly shut down if the power is interrupted.
 Improper shutdowns can corrupt files and cause other problems.
 If you do not have a battery backup power system, then it is best to turn off the computer when not in use.